-vs 40.8
+21.55 vs 40.8 per 1,000 workers

-per 1,000 workers (2013 industry rate2)
+per 1,000 workers (2013 industry rate)

 The construction industry has more accidents than any other industry in Hong Kong, and while we make a concerted effort with our contractors to ensure safety, if accidents do occur we want to make sure workers have access to compensation.
 Some contractors in Hong Kong charge pre-claim fees for industrial accident compensation, thus discouraging claims and artificially improving the reported injury rates.